DanielFaulkner/AnnotationUtilities/README.md

 - Annotation Tabulator - Converts a GTF/GFF file from using both tab and semicolon separators to only tab characters.
 - Annotation Features - Compares two annotation files and adds columns detailing overlapping features.
 - Annotation Viewer - Compares two annotation files and displays a genomic representation of their positions.
+- Annotation Sorter - Sorts entries in an annotation file by position.
+- Annotation Atlas - Adds columns from The Human Protein Atlas dataset to an annotation file.

 Combined these utilities should enable an annotation file to be filtered and converted into a format suitable for further analysis.
 Any interesting annotations can then be formatted to include details on overlapping/nearby features or viewed alongside another annotation file.
 This can be particularly useful when used with a genomic reference sequence annotation file.